sejaljadhav21/Automated-Essay-Scoring-System/README.md

 ---

 Thank you for exploring the Automated Essay Scoring System.
-Feel free to contribute or submit issues!
+Feel free to contribute.

 ```